Chase the Kangaroo: Lyrics

 "Everybody in the Band" was thrown together quickly in the studio as a way to ensure a tenth song on the album, and to add a shot of levity.
 This was the first time Hindalong performed lead vocals on a Choir song, and his humorous lyrics honor Sercomb with the line, "He smokes a lot of Camels"; however, this was replaced by, "In tears for man's condition," as Myrrh would not allow the mention of smoking in the lyrics.
 This song and its lyrics would be reinterpreted by the band countless times in concert, particularly on the Choir's acoustic tour for de-plumed in 2010.

 The title track "Chase the Kangaroo" was inspired by a Bugs Bunny cartoon that Hindalong watched during the time he was working construction, "mostly picking and shoveling, in the ditch for days."
 Although Bugs Bunny tunneled his way through to China, Hindalong looked at a globe and determined that if he continued digging through the earth, he'd actually end up in Australia.
-Hindalong called the title of the album, "the stupidest thing ever," and a result of "thinking too hard."
+Hindalong later called the title of the album, "the stupidest thing ever," and a result of "thinking too hard."
 Nevertheless, Hindalong hoped that the song's focus on perseverance would "[inspire] others to press on.
 Life is really challenging, and we've had plenty of troubles.
 We're growing, we're still evolving, we're still learning.
 We still have a lot of hope."

 Artwork and packaging

 Upon initial release, the album cover artwork for Chase the Kangaroo differed for each of the three primary audio formats at that time (vinyl, cassette and CD).
 In addition, the external printed song order was incorrect, with "Clouds" listed first, instead of "Consider."
 The liner notes were entirely hand-written by Hindalong, and included occasional song details as well as the original lyrics for "Everybody in the Band."

+For the 2024 remastered release, the CD cover art was changed to match the LP design.